Robinson given all-clear for Ireland Test

 Robinson has taken 66 wickets at an average of 21.27 in his 16 Tests for England.

-He is likely to form a new-ball partnership with Stuart Broad for the four-day Test against the Irish, with Chris Woakes, Mark Wood and Matthew Potts vying for the third pace-bowling spot.
+He could yet be rested for the Test against the Irish, leaving Stuart Broad to lead the attack, joined by two of Chris Woakes, Mark Wood and Matthew Potts.